RoCorbera/BlueVGA/README.md

   * **PC13** for Blue VGA signal
   * **PC14** for Green VGA signal
   * **PC15** for Red VGA signal

-  * **GND** for Ground pin on VGA connector
+VGA signals go from 0 volt to 0.7 volt.
+Bluepill works with 0 to 3.3 volts.
+In order to level the output to a voltage close to 0.7, it's necessary to add a 330R resistor between STM32F103 port and VGA connected pin.
+VGA has a 75R grounded resitor in RGB pins, thus 330R will work as voltage divider and take 3.3 volts to something about 0.6 volts.

-Those pins can be connected directly to most VGA monitors using wires or jumpers, as in the images:
+But most moderns VGA monitors support 3.3 volts directly, therefore STM32F103 pins could be connected directly VGA using wires or jumpers, as in the images:

 ![Jumpers on VGA](https://rogabeart.mybluemix.net/images/VGA_Jumpers.png)

 ![Jumpers](https://rogabeart.mybluemix.net/images/Bluepill_Joystick.png)